rean/iofabric/docs/ioFabric-Command-Line-Specification.md

 deprovision                                           Detach this software from all ioFabric controllers info                                                  Display the current configuration and other information about the software config                   [OPTION] [VALUE]             Change the software configuration according to the options provided
-                         -d &lt;#GB Limit&gt;               Set the limit, in GB, of disk space that the software is allowed to use
+                         -d &lt;#GB Limit&gt;               Set the limit, in GiB, of disk space that the software is allowed to use
-                         -dl &lt;dir&gt;                    Set the directory to use for disk storage
+                         -dl &lt;dir&gt;                    Set the directory to use for disk storage -m &lt;#MB Limit&gt;               Set the limit, in MiB, of memory that the software is allowed to use
+                         -p &lt;#cpu % Limit&gt;            Set the limit, in percentage, of CPU time that the software is allowed to use
+                         -a &lt;uri&gt;                     Set the uri of the fabric controller to which this software connects
+                         -ac &lt;filepath&gt;               Set the file path of the SSL/TLS certificate for validating the fabric controller identity
+                         -c &lt;uri&gt;                     Set the UNIX socket or network address that the Docker daemon is using
+                         -n &lt;network adapter&gt;         Set the name of the network adapter that holds the correct IP address of this machine

 Report bugs to: kilton@iotracks.com